William Rémy

-William Rémy (born 4 April 1991) is a French professional footballer.
-He plays as a central defender for Belgian club Virton and is a former French youth international, having starred for the under-17, under-18, and under-19 teams.
+William Rémy (born 4 April 1991) is a French professional footballer who plays as a centre-back.
+He is a former French youth international, having starred for the under-17, under-18, and under-19 teams.

 Club career

 Born in Courbevoie, Rémy joined Pas-de-Calais-based club Lens in 2004.
 He made his professional football debut on 13 October 2008 in a Ligue 2 match against Guingamp coming on as a substitute playing 8 minutes.
 Rémy also appeared in his club's upset loss to Championnat de France amateur 2 side and lesser rivals Arras Football in the Coupe de France coming on as a substitute in the 81st minute and playing the entire extra time session before watching his club bow out 4–2 on penalties.

 In August 2011 Rémy had a trial at Newcastle United along with Darnel Situ.
 Both Remy and Situ scored in their debut for the reserves in a 5–0 victory over Gateshead.

 After four years with Lens, Rémy moved to the Ligue 2 side Dijon FCO on a three-year contract.

 In January 2018, he joined Polish club Legia Warsaw from Montpellier HSC on a 3 1/2-year deal.
 On 18 December 2020, his contract with Legia was terminated.

 On 25 December 2021, Rémy agreed to join Virton in Belgium.

+On 7 February 2024, he returned to Poland to sign with I liga side Zagłębie Sosnowiec until the end of the season, with an option for another year.
+After Zagłębie's last-place finish and relegation, Rémy left the club at the end of June 2024.

 International career

 Rémy was a France youth international.
-He was a part of the France U-17 squad that finished runners-up at the 2008 UEFA European Under-17 Football Championship.
+He was a part of the France U-17 squad that finished runners-up at the 2008 UEFA European Under-17 Championship.
 In a group stage match against Spain, he scored on a volley off a corner kick.
 The goal gave France a 3–2 lead, though Spain would later score and the match would end in a draw.